-Queensland Health advertises funded full time positions, managed by the Metro North Public Health Unit, via the RMO campaign each year.
-Priority is given to existing Queensland Health Public Health Registrars who are continuing their training in 2019.
+Queensland Health advertises funded full-time positions, managed by the Metro North Public Health Unit, via the RMO campaign each year.
+Priority is given to existing Queensland Health Public Health Registrars who are continuing their training in 2020.
 Registrars will be required to negotiate their placements with supervisors within the Queensland Health accredited training network under the guidance of their faculty-recognised mentor and gain approval from the Public Health Physician, Metro North Public Health Unit.

 Registrars may include non-Metropolitan areas on rotation.
 First and second year registrars will be required to complete a rural / regional focused term equivalent to at least 4 training units.

-Advanced Training in Public Health Medicine 2017-18 Program Requirements Handbook
+Advanced Training in Public Health Medicine Program Requirements Handbook (PDF 831 kB)

 To be eligible for an advanced training position, applicants must have: